allthingslinux/gitcord/BOT_SETUP.md

 This will guide you through creating the `.env` file with your bot token.

 #### Option B: Manual Setup
-Create a `.env` file in the project root with:
+Clone the `.env.example` file in the project root and remove `.example` from the extension.
+Then populate relevant fields:
 ```
 DISCORD_TOKEN=your_discord_bot_token_here
 ```